aryamanp13/Constructor-destructor/README.md

 # Aim: To study Constuctors and Destructors

 ## Theory:
+Constructors and destructors are special member functions of a class in C++ that are used to initialize and clean up objects.
+A constructor is invoked automatically when an object of the class is created, allowing for the initialization of member variables and the allocation of resources, ensuring that the object starts in a valid state.
+In contrast, a destructor is called when an object is destroyed, allowing for the proper release of resources and cleanup operations, such as deallocating memory or closing file handles, thereby preventing resource leaks and ensuring efficient memory management.
+Together, these functions facilitate robust and safe object lifecycle management, supporting encapsulation and resource management principles in OOP.

 Constuctors
 1. A constructor is a special member function of a class that is automatically called when an object of that class is created.